Remembrance Day Service

 Cenotaph

 The wreaths are laid each year on November 11 by the Mount Albert Legion around the cenotaph located outside of the Civic Centre.
 Residents are invited to visit the cenotaph on Remembrance Day to pay their respects and reflect on our Nation's veterans, and the sacrifices they made to protect our freedoms.
-Residents are asked to practice physical and social distancing you attend and wait until others are finished before approaching the site.

-Our Town has held a Remembrance Day Service in conjunction with the Royal Canadian Legion, Mount Albert & District (Ont.
+Our Town has held a Remembrance Day Service in conjunction with the Royal Canadian Legion, Mount Albert and District (Ont.
 No. 382) Branch, at the Cenotaph situated in front of The Town Civic Centre on the eleventh hour, of the eleventh day, of the eleventh month, since the unveiling of the Cenotaph in September 1990.

 The Cenotaph